 The program is very, very test-heavy.
 Tests account for almost all of your grade, with a small percentage being an assigned project.
 Your test will be taken in a similar format to the NCLEX, only through BlackBoard where you can see one question at a time and cannot go back.
 The questions on exams will be in multiple-choice, select all that apply, put in order, math-related or hotspot formats.

 Love them or hate them, they are great nurses and wonderful teachers.
 The professors have a no bull shit attitude, and frankly, I appreciate that.
 Be present in lectures, take notes, ask questions, and you will get along fine.

 The exams are extremely fair and similar, or the same, for everyone in the program.
 You are allowed two weeks after each exam to review it, one on one.
 Additionally, the professors will let you know their office hours and you can even ask them for advice on your group project.

 Every single class I have taken in the LPN program can be transferred and used for an RN program.
 The LPN program is designed to get you working faster as a nurse.
 Everyone takes a different path and at the end of the day, it’s what works for YOU that you should follow.

-Laguardia Community College also offers an LPN to RN advanced pathway program.
-I have applied candidacy and am beyond belief to start, hopefully in March 2019.
+LaGuardia Community College also offers an LPN to RN advanced pathway program.
+I have applied candidacy and am ready to start, hopefully in March 2019.
 You can learn more about that program here.

 The program is not easy.
 But after I graduated I felt prepared and knowledgeable to not only pass the NCLEX but to be ready to work.
-In my mind, the keys to being successful are to study endlessly, be respectful, smile, don’t do anything stupid and be one time.
+In my mind, the keys to being successful are to study endlessly, be respectful, smile, don’t do anything stupid, and be on time.
 It really will all pay off in the end.